zumikiti/in-60-seconds/README.md

 ### Sample Slide #5

-The *markdown* snippet for the fourth slide in the sample slide deck is shown
+The *markdown* snippet for this final slide in the sample slide deck is shown
 here:

 ```